 Next, you can add a title and description for your listing.
 To maximise your chances of selling your NFT, you’ll need to spend some time thinking about this.
 You're then asked to consider what percentage of royalties you wish to claim on any resale of your art in the future.

 08. Pay the listing fee to sell your NFT (but be warned!)

 Click ‘Create Item’, and you’ll be invited to connect with your wallet to pay the listing fee.
 If you don’t have sufficient funds in your wallet, don’t worry: you won’t have to start again.
 Just click on the wallet icon in the top-right corner of the screen, and you’ll be given the option to add funds directly within Rarible.

-Before you do so, though: be warned.
+Before you do so, be warned.
 The listing fee may seem low: in our case it was just $5.91.
 But this is only the beginning of the fees you’ll be charged.
-Before you can go any further, you have to agree to a further fee to actually generate your NFT, which in our case would have been $42.99.
-Then if someone actually buys your NFT, there’ll be a commission fee on the sale, and a transaction fee for transferring the money from the buyer’s wallet to your own.
-As far as we could tell, none of this seemed to be made very clear on Rarible’s website at the time we tried it.
+Before you can go any further, you have to agree to a further fee to actually generate your NFT, which in our case would have been the equivalent of $42.99 in ETH.
+If someone actually buys your NFT, there’ll also be a commission fee on the sale, and a transaction fee for transferring the money from the buyer’s wallet to your own.
+From our point of view, none of this seemed very clear on Rarible’s website at the time we tried it.

 We’d love to be able to explain, clearly and simply, how to calculate the cost of creating and selling an NFT, but the confusing nature of blockchain technology, the wild fluctuations in cryptocurrency values and the lack of transparency on the platforms themselves make that an impossible task.
 So really, you have to have to wait and see how much you get charged overall if you make a sale, and to hope that you still come out with a profit.